Danielmelesse3/SML_310_Project/README.md

 #### Dierction to set it up for an experiment

-The file titled "Sign_Language" has two folders - Dataset_I, and Dataset_II.
+The folder titled "Sign_Language" has two folders - Dataset_I, and Dataset_II.
 Dataset_I has small images in grayscale format.
 In addition, it has 24 classe from A to Z(excluding J and Z).
 However, Dataset II is more complex, and has colored and high resolution images.
 In addition, it has 27 classes with the addition of SPACE, DELETE, NOTHING.

-In addition, The file titled "Sign_Language" has 4 jupyter notebook files named named as "Best_pretrained_model.ipynb", "SML_310_Project_1.ipynb", "SML_310_Project_3.ipynb", and "SML_310_Project_4.ipynb".
+In addition, The folder titled "Sign_Language" has 4 jupyter notebook files named named as "Best_pretrained_model.ipynb", "SML_310_Project_1.ipynb", "SML_310_Project_3.ipynb", and "SML_310_Project_4.ipynb".

 "SML_310_Project_1.ipynb" is the jupyter notebook that has the code for dataset I. This notebook has Sign_LanguageNet trained on Dataset I. In addition, it has the transfer learning methods tested on Dataset I.